aldrinmathew/turbo/README.md

 # turbo

-A super-fast, efficient state management solution for Flutter.
+A simple, efficient state management solution for Flutter...

-Turbo does not use streams, which are extremely inefficient, or use complex abstractions, which does not help with Dart's tree shaking.
-As we know, Dart can't remove things that are used, and as such, when there are complex abstractions, most things are not removed during compilation.
+Turbo does not use streams, or complex abstractions.
+The developer have to explicitly call the `refresh()` function to update state based on the changes.
+This ensures that you can be aware of those parts in your codebase that causes changes in state.

+Turbo is efficient compared to other state management solutions providing controller logic, in the sense that it acheives the same result with simpler implementation and footprint.
+Instead of using streams or abstractions that hide complexity, it nudges the developer to leverage getters, setters and functions to acheive the result.

+Complex abstractions often mean that there are a lot of interdependent code.
+Dart's tree shaking cannot remove things that are used (it shouldn't to begin with).
+But unlike what most people assume, your app is not going to contain just the things that you explicitly refer to or use in your code, after tree shaking.
+It will also contain all the dependencies of your app's dependencies.
+So in such a scenario, your app ends up including majority of the package's footprint.
+Also, Turbo is implemented in less than 400 lines of code (including comments), not that it matters.

 ### Controller Logic